elanas/TheCrazySix/LevelEditor/README.md

+#Uses:
+This lets you edit a tile map file.
+It will **not** create and/or modify the tile definition file.
+This still needs to be done manually.

 #How to run:
 python main.py *[definition file path]* *[map file path]*

   **If *[map file path]* does not exist then it will be created**

 #Keyboard controls:
 * ***i*** - toggles info mode
   * makes all mouse clicks equivalent to the default right click behavior